 So when someone tries to call me out for misrepresenting something, that really pisses me off.
 Because I actually pay close attention to disclosure and attribution.

 So what about companies that send me free stuff to review?
-That happens all the time.
 Usually, I’m able to screen what I receive because most people don’t have my mailing address, but every once in a while I get something that I don’t want.
 Or I’ll never use.
 So let’s talk about the freebies for a moment.
 When a company sends me something, they are usually looking for a product review or feature, or something similar.
 Of course they are!
 Why would they bother sending me product if they weren’t looking for something in return?

-Now the government says that I have to claim the free stuff as income (which I do), even though I can’t pay my taxes in crackers or BBQ sauce.
+Now the government says that I have to claim the free stuff as income (which I do), even though I can’t pay my taxes with crackers or a blender.
 But that doesn’t mean that the product that I have received is payment for the review that I MIGHT write.
 I don’t do paid reviews – no exceptions.
 There are many people who tell me that I’m stupid, because paid reviews are a great way to get stuff AND make money.
 But I don’t think it’s right to accept money for a review, so I don’t do it.
 If you know someone who does, good for them.
 It’s just not me.

 So if a popular women’s magazine reviews a Lancôme lipstick, does that mean that the magazine is now sponsored by Lancôme?
 Of course not.
 But somehow people don’t think that the same rules apply to blogs.

-I mean please, any blogger who has ever been to a conference has probably received free swag from companies that hope that they would feature on their websites.
+I mean, please, any blogger who has ever been to a conference has probably received free swag from companies that hope that they would feature on their websites.
 One conference even gave a brand-new (expensive!) faucet to every blogger who attended!
 When those bloggers talked about the faucets on their blogs, or showed photos of how it looked installed in their kitchen, did that mean that they were suddenly sponsored by that faucet company?
 I don’t think I have to answer that.

 I know that some of you are going to disagree with me on this, and that’s fine.
 You’re entitled to your opinion, and if you’re a fellow blogger you can do whatever you like on your on blog.
 I won’t come over to your space to complain about how you do things.
 But I’d appreciate the same courtesy.

-So yes, I will keep saying that MY REVIEWS ARE NOT SPONSORED, even on the reviews of press samples, because they are not.
+So yes, I will keep saying that my reviews are not sponsored, even on the reviews of press samples, because they are not.
 A sponsored review is one that is paid for, and press samples are not payment.

 Look, if your morals and judgement makes you think that I’m being swayed, because I’m not paying for the product, then I really can’t do anything about it.
 My morals and judgement lead me to be completely honest regardless of how I attained the product (or service) in question.
 At the end of the day, all you have is my word.
 If that’s not good enough, well, I really can’t do anything about that either.